TryGhost/Ghost/PRIVACY.md

 Ghost uses a number of third party services for specific functionality within Ghost.

+### UNPKG
+To easily load member functionality for membership features, Ghost leverages [UNPKG](https://unpkg.com) to provide a CDN for drop-in script known as Portal.
+If member signups are disabled, no CDN will be injected.

 ### Gravatar

 To automatically populate your profile picture, Ghost pings [Gravatar](http://gravatar.com) to see if your email address is associated with a profile there.
 If it is, we pull in your profile picture.
 If not: nothing happens.